Toorak Gardens

 AreaSearch assessment of residential development activity positions Toorak Gardens among the top 25% of areas assessed nationwide

-Population forecasts indicate that Toorak Gardens will gain approximately 1,828 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Toorak Gardens has around 73 people per dwelling approval, indicating characteristics of a low density area.
+Population forecasts suggest Toorak Gardens will gain approximately 1,828 residents by 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favorable conditions for buyers while potentially enabling growth that exceeds current projections.

 Frequently Asked Questions - Development